 These fruits can be eaten raw, dried into snacks, or made into jams and jellies.
 You can pair them with cheese, salted meats, wine, or bacon to make unique-tasting appetizers or even use them as the main ingredient for tarts and cakes.

-White figs can be found mostly in Western Asia but recently have slowly been adapted to other parts of the world.
+White figs can be found mostly in Western Asia but have recently slowly been adapted to other parts of the world.
 You can find them at local farms and farmers’ markets.
+Remember to select figs that are soft and squishy to touch, as this is a sure sign they’re ripe and ready to eat.

 Take a look at this video if you want to make an easy and quick fig dessert.